vd-wro/VD26/docs/11_other_resources.md

 ## 11.3 Building Instructions

-We created a 3D animation that showcases the detailed building instructions for all the components into our robot's 3D models.
+We created 3D animations that showcase the detailed building instructions for all the components into our robot.
+The videos also include information about the different versions of the robot.
-The video also includes the use of different screws and nuts to ensure the correct tolerance and orientation for a perfect functioning.

 For an in-depth explanation into this and other concepts taken into consideration during the planification of 3D parts, you can visit the [3D Modeling](./10_3d_modeling.md) document, which details the principles used during the construction of our robot.